heal-data-stewards/website/README.md

 ## Deployment

-Heal is currently set up for automatic deployment through AWS.
+Heal is currently set up for automatic deployment through AWS Amplify.
 Any merges into the main branch on github will trigger the rebuild.
 The same applies for the staging build.